afroginthewell/cs5229-2023-p4/README.md

 # CS5229 Advanced Computer Networks - Programming Assignment 2

-This repository hosts the distribution package Programming Assignment 2 for the NUS CS5229 Advanced Computer Networks course.
+This repository hosts the distribution package of Programming Assignment 2 for the NUS CS5229 Advanced Computer Networks course.

 ## Assignment Package
 ### Part A: Baby Steps in P4 (8%)